SergioSanchezGil/TestCodeTechnest/README.md

 		"balance": 1,
 		"treasury": false
 	}
-It response with the id of the Account created or -1 if there was a bad request error.
+It response with the id of the Account created or -1 if there was a bad request error and the http status.
 Then you can see the Account added in the H2 console.

 ### Get all accounts

 To get all accounts you need to use the endpoint http://localhost:8080/accounts/ as a get call.
-It response with a JSON of all accounts stored in DB.
+It response with a JSON of all accounts stored in DB and the http status.

 ### Get account by id

-To get an account by id you need to use the endpoint http://localhost:8080/accounts/{id} with the id of the account you want to get as a get call.
-It response with a JSON with the information of this account.
+To get an account by id you need to use the endpoint http://localhost:8080/accounts/{id} as a get call, with the id of the account you want to get as a get call.
+It response with a JSON with the information of this account and the http status.

+### Transfer money

+To transfer money between account you need to use the endpoint http://localhost:8080/accounts/transfer/{sourceId}/{targetId}/{amount} as a put call, where sourceId is the id of the source account, targetId is the id of the tarjer account and amount is the money you want to transfer.
+It response wit a message with information about the transfer and the http status.